 Since I model the Pennsylvania Railroad, needless to say, I am a dues-paying member of the Pennsylvania Railroad Technical and Historical Society.

 In 2012, I decided to drop my Digitrax DCC system in favor of battery-powered locomotives.
 This opened up a whole new avenue to explore, and I will never go back to track-powered trains.
-There is quite a bit of information about that on my web site, so be sure to look for that.
+There is quite a bit of information about that on my web site, so be sure to look for that in the "Articles" section.
 I chose the Neil Stanton's S-CAB system, but there are other systems out there that are also geared toward battery-powered locomotives.
 If you model in HO-scale or larger, you should check into this new technology.
 It removed a lot of frustration factors for me about this hobby.

 Professionally, I have been employed as a software engineer since 1990, starting as a consultant for a consulting firm (being hired out to a major oil company and a local engineering firm creating Windows software applications for them), and since 2001 I have been operating Fourth Ray Software as my full-time venture.
 Fourth Ray Software is a commercial software development and publishing company.
 You can visit the web site to see if there are any software products that you might like.
 All my software is targeted at the average Windows computer user.